cdevents/.github/profile/README.md

 CDEvents is currently governed by the [Special Interest Group Events](https://github.com/cdfoundation/sig-events) within the [CD Foundation](https://cd.foundation/)

+If you have a general issue for the cdevents organization it could be placed in the [spec repo](https://github.com/cdevents/spec)

 <!--

 **Here are some ideas to get you started:**